RyanMalmfelt70/Ryan-Malmfelt-s-Data-Projects/README.md

-# ITCS-3162-Projects-
+# Data Science Portfolio
 This is where I will showcase all of my projects

 About ME:
 I'm Ryan Malmfelt.
-I am a senior at UNC Charlotte majoring in Data Science.
-I have a passion for sports and hope to enter the booming field of sports analytics after graduating.
+I am a recent graduate of UNC Charlotte and majored in Data Science.
+I also have a certificate in sports analytics.
+I am a very data driven person and hope to enter the booming field of data analytics/science.